erik-perri/resource-parser-generator/README.md

 return [
     'enums' => [
         // Where to put the generated files.
-(Required) 'output_path' => dirname(__DIR__) . '/resources/scripts/generated/enums',
+(Required for enum generation) 'output_path' => dirname(__DIR__) . '/resources/scripts/generated/enums',
-        // The enums to include or customize.
-(Optional) 'sources' => [
+        // The enums to include or customize if used by parser.
+        'sources' => [
             // No overrides, type and file name generated from class name new EnumConfiguration(\App\Enums\Permission::class),